AndreasKaratzas/neural-network/README.md

 ## Disclaimer

 The executable generated is much more slower when compiled with either G++ or Microsoft Visual C++ compilers.
+The recommended compiler is Intel Compiler version 19.1.

 ## Installation